Teaching online guidebook

 Assignments (via the dropbox)

-These types of assessment may include an essay, report, business case or any other type of assessment that requires students to submit a file (eg Word, PDF) via the Assignment dropbox.
+These types of assessment may include an essay, report, business case, presentation or any assessment that requires students to submit a text file (eg Word, PDF, PPT) via the Assignment dropbox.
 You can also set up a video assignment.
 Instructions for student submission

 Support the assessment task/s